Annual Day of Service - Saturday, August 9th, 2014

 Service Project Options

 At SEEDS, volunteers will work with DIG (Durham Inner-city Gardeners).
 These are teenagers who are developing leadership, teamwork and business skills as they tend a community garden with fellow teenagers from all walks of life.
 They not only tend a communal garden, but learn how to sell the fruits of their labor at the Durham Farmer's Market.
 Volunteers will help with planting, harvesting, weeding and other assorted gardening projects.
-Volunteers will be working at this site from 9 am to 12.
+(Shift: 9 am to 12pm)

 The Ronald McDonald House works closely with the School of Medicine pediatric interest group to support the services of North Carolina's Children's Hospital.
 The house provides lodging to families of children undergoing medical treatment far from home.
 The comfortable, family environment of the Ronald McDonald House provides welcome calm and stability to the families who stay here during trying times.
 It is truly Chapel Hill’s “House with a Heart.”
 Help us to serve pediatric patients and their families by performing light maintenance and cleaning tasks around the house.
 We are certain that it will be a memorable and rewarding experience.
-Volunteers working at this site will be there from 12 pm – 2 pm.
+Volunteers working at this site will be there from (Shift: 12:30 pm – 2:30 pm)